spooky-simon/spooky-simon.github.io/Formula.md

 ### 2019 Season: Powertrain Lead

 ![The 2019 car at a test day.
 It is in the rain, the ground is wet.
 The engine is screaming.
 Life is good.](/docs/assets/2019_test_day_car.jpg)
+*The 2019 car at the last test day before competition.
+Rain is pouring, the ground is wet.
+The engine is screaming.
+Life is good.
+Note: Aero is not on the car, as it had not been finished.*

 As a senior, I was given the job to lead the powertrain subsystem.
 Having never worked in powertrain in FSAE before, my approach was to make sure the work we did under my direction was bulletproof.
 I focused on documentation, data collection, and knowledge transfer.